1969 White Paper: Advancements in relations

-Under the legislation imposed by Justin Trudeau, the Royal Commission on Aboriginal People has been dissolved and replaced by two new and separate ministers: Northern Affairs and Indigenous Services and the Crown-Indigenous Relations.
-The responsibilities of the Department of Indigenous Services include overseeing matters as they pertain to the improvement in the quality of services that indigenous peoples are receiving, with the eventual goal of the services being handled by the indigenous communities themselves, rather than the government outside of the indigenous community.
+On February 23, 2014, the Liberal Party of Canada, at its biennial convention, renounced with regret the White Paper of 1969 as a step towards reconciliation between the First Nations, Canada and the party.
+Under legislation brought forth by Liberal Prime Minister Justin Trudeau, the Royal Commission on Aboriginal People was dissolved and replaced by two new and separate ministers: Minister of Indigenous Services and the Minister of Crown–Indigenous Relations.
+The responsibilities of the Department of Indigenous Services includes overseeing matters as they pertain to the improvement in the quality of services that Indigenous peoples are receiving, with the eventual goal of the services being handled by the Indigenous communities themselves, rather than the government outside of the Indigenous community.
 Indigenous relations with the government include issues of treaty right and self-governance are overseen by the Department of Crown-Indigenous Relations and Northern Affairs.
 The goal of the departments is described by the government as one of the next steps towards the eventual abolishment of the Indian Act.